 D.J. v.
 Conn.
 State Board of Education is a federal court case brought by a special education student and a purported class of similarly situated special education students.
 Plaintiffs allege that state law violates the Individuals with Disabilities in Education Act ("IDEA") by terminating the obligation of local school districts to provide special education at the end of the school year in which a special education student turns 21.
 Plaintiffs' allegations are premised on the fact that Connecticut provides education services to non-special education students beyond the age of 21 and that such a distinction is not permitted under the IDEA.
 Plaintiffs seek a declaration that Connecticut violates the IDEA by limiting public schools' obligation to provide education services to all special education students before the end of the school year of their 22nd birthday.
 The plaintiffs further seek compensatory education for the class which is made up of all special education students deprived of special education services after reaching the age of 21 for the two years before the action was filed and during the pendency of the case.
 If plaintiffs are successful, the State could be ordered to ensure the provision of a one year extension of current duration of services for all special education students.
 The State filed a motion for summary judgment and an objection to certification of the class.
 The plaintiffs' motion for summary judgment was granted and the State's motion for summary judgment was denied by the District Court.
-The State is appealing the decision.
-The court has not provided a ruling on the State's objection to certification of the class.
+The State appealed the District Court's decision, which was affirmed by the U.S. Court of Appeals for the Second Circuit in July 2021, and judgment entered for the plaintiffs.
+The District Court certified a class of students: non-graduating special education students whose services were terminated prior to their 22nd birthday for the school years 2014-15 through present.
+This action means that a to be determined number of former Connecticut public school special education students will be entitled to "compensatory education" for the amount of school they missed (i.e., the portion of a school year until they would have turned 22).
+The State has been ordered to work with the plaintiffs and a magistrate judge to determine the number of students affected and provide them with their compensatory education.